teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-26--1700-PDT--moon-mula----------asc-arie05-sun-08h--teamdescend14/grains/xbdghs-graintime-temporal-calculation.md

 │ It's version control that respects TIME as more than a number.
+It's         │ │ version control that honors the MOMENT.                                      │ │                                                                              │ │ THE WILD→EASTERN JOURNEY:                                                    │
+│                                                                              │
-It's         │ │ version control that honors the MOMENT.                                      │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Every commit in grain6pbc has a graintime.
+│ From forest to city, meltdown to capital, every grainbranch carries its     │ │ temporal DNA.
+The graintime isn't decoration - it's MEMORY.
+When you read   │ │ "moon-mula--asc-arie05-sun-08h", you're reading the MOMENT.
+Mula destroys   │ │ before creating.
+Aries initiates.
+8th house transforms.                      │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Every commit in grain6pbc has a graintime.
 Every branch remembers when      │ │ it was born.
 History isn't just WHAT happened, but WHEN and under what      │ │ cosmic energy.
-Like ancient scribes noting planetary positions in           │ │ manuscripts - we do the same in git branch names.                            │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │
+Like ancient scribes noting planetary positions in           │ │ manuscripts - we do the same in git branch names.
+Time isn't just numbers.  │ │ Time is TEXTURE.
+Time is ENERGY.
+Graintime remembers.                       │ │                                                                              │ ├──────────────────────────────────────────────────────────────────────────────┤ │ Grainbook Issue 1: Ember Harvest 🎃 (System Magazine)                       │